RIPLaboratoryUH/ODriveConfig/README.md

-TO config the ODrive, first install ODriveTool by following the instructions here: https://docs.odriverobotics.com/v/latest/interfaces/odrivetool.html
+To config the ODrive, first install ODriveTool by following the instructions here: https://docs.odriverobotics.com/v/latest/interfaces/odrivetool.html

 Note that it is easiest to install teh tool globally, even though Linux will warn you against it.